Get

 Miniature Poodle on grass

-If you’re considering adopting a Poodle, you may know that Poodles come in different sizes.
-There’s the Standard Poodle, the Miniature Poodle, and the Toy Poodle.
-This means you will pay different prices to adopt the size you choose, and it will cost a bit more or less to take care of your new pet.
+If you’re considering adopting a Poodle, you may know they come in different sizes: Standard, Miniature, and Toy.
+Depending on the size you want, you will pay different prices, and it will cost either more or less to take care of your new pet.

-In this guide, we concentrate on the Miniature Poodle.
-This adorable dog is quite a bit smaller than a Standard Poodle, weighing about 17 pounds at full growth and reaching about 15 inches in height.
+In this guide, we’ll discuss the costs involved in raising a Miniature Poodle.
+This adorable dog is quite a bit smaller than the Standard Poodle; they weigh 10 to 15 pounds at full growth and reach about 15 inches in height.

-It’s essential to note that the price of owning a Miniature Poodle doesn’t stop at paying for the Poodle and bringing them home.
+It’s essential to note that the price of owning a Miniature Poodle doesn’t stop at paying for the dog and bringing them home.
 You’ll also have to budget for one-time and monthly expenses to keep your pet healthy and happy.
-You can get a Miniature Poodle for free or for as much as $3,000, depending on the source.
-The monthly cost of owning this pup can be anywhere between $205 and $860.
+You can get a Miniature Poodle for free or for as much as $3,500, depending on the source.
+The monthly cost of owning this pup can be between $205 and $860.

-We break down how much it will cost to own a Miniature Poodle in this guide.
+Below, we’ll break down how much it will cost to own a Miniature Poodle.

 Bringing Home a New Miniature Poodle: One-Time Costs

 Owning a Miniature Poodle can be rewarding, and they certainly have plenty of love to go around.
 However, they can get expensive.
-Here, we break down the one-time costs, including how much you’ll pay for your Miniature Poodle, so you know what you’re getting into before you make your final decision.
+We’ll examine the one-time costs, including how much you’ll pay for your Miniature Poodle, so you know what you’re getting into before you make your final decision.

 Free

 It is always possible that a pet parent will have to give away their beloved Miniature Poodle.
-For example, if the family is moving somewhere that they can’t take the dog, they may want to rehome the pet.
+For example, if a family is moving somewhere they can’t take the dog, they may want to rehome them.

 miniature poodle puppy on the grass